‘Each of the four divisions of the year marked by particular weather patterns and daylight hours.’

 Life starts to slow down (autumn).
 The mind and body become lazy and soon Winter and death.

 He has his Winter too of pale misfeature,

 Or else he would forego his mortal nature.

 Death is a certainty that no one can avoid.
 I believe here in the end ‘pale misfeature‘ that death is mankind’s only flaw.
 There is a finality to everything.
 Well, this is the end.
-I just wanted to share what I am reading for my own work.
-Thank you for reading.
+I just wanted to share what I am reading.

 Until next time.